sonia11mansha415/google-cloud-genai-academy-apac-cohort-3/README.md

 ## 🛡️ My Security-First Engineering Lens

-Security is not a decorative section at the end of this portfolio.
-It changes how I interpret each build.
+Security is something... that changes how I interpret each build.

 | Engineering question | How I apply it |
 |---|---|